AndrewSRea/My_Learning_Port/JavaScript/Asynchronous_JS/Co-op_Async_JS_Timeouts_Intervals/README.md

     4. Inside `keyHandler()`, the code includes the event object as a parameter (represented by `e`) -- its [`key`](https://developer.mozilla.org/en-US/docs/Web/API/KeyboardEvent/key) property contains the key that was just pressed, and you can use this to respond to specific key presses with specific actions.
     5. Set the variable `isOver` to false, so we can track whether the correct keys were pressed for play 1 or 2 to win.
 We don't want the game ending when a wrong key was pressed.
     6. Log `e.key` to the console, which is a useful way of finding out the `key` value of different keys you are pressing.
-    7. When `e.key` is "a", display a message to say that PLayer 1 won, and when `e.key` is "l", display a message to say Player 2 won. (**Note**: This will only work with lowercase a and l -- if an uppercase A or L is submitted (the key plus <kbd>Shift</kbd>), it is counted as a different key!)
+    7. When `e.key` is "a", display a message to say that Player 1 won, and when `e.key` is "l", display a message to say Player 2 won. (**Note**: This will only work with lowercase a and l -- if an uppercase A or L is submitted (the key plus <kbd>Shift</kbd>), it is counted as a different key!)
 If one of these keys was pressed, set `isOver` to `true`.
     8. Only if `isOver` is `true`, remove the `keydown` event listener using [`removeEventListener()`](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/removeEventListener) so that once the winning press has happened, no more keyboard input is possible to mess up the final game result.
 You also use `setTimeout()` to call `reset()` after 5 seconds -- as explained earlier, this function resets the game back to its original state so that a new game can be started.

 That's it -- you're all done!